Making Daily Tasks Feel Achievable: UX for Task Wish

 Research Hypothesis

-Users will find the UI intuitive and the app will provide enough encouragement and outside pressure to motivate users to do the tasks they are trying to accomplish.
+Users will find the UI intuitive, and the app will provide enough encouragement and outside pressure to motivate users to do the tasks they are trying to accomplish.

 Revisions After Usability Testing